Separate Shootings Across Baltimore Spark Concerns Among Residents

 Witnesses described hearing a single “pop,” something similar to a pellet gun.

+That is where police found a male suffering from multiple gunshot wounds, according to authorities.

+A medic took the gunshot victim to a local hospital, which is where he died from his injuries, police said.

-The deadly shooting is the latest violent incident in Baltimore—and it’s all too familiar for some residents.
+The deadly shootings are the latest violent incidents in Baltimore—and they’re all too familiar for some residents.

 South Baltimore resident Jerry Johnson says he hears gunshots all the time.